Our October Luxury Insights Report shows that emerging markets are leading the way in luxury real estate.

 Even the aging sector of the luxury home market is choosing to downsize in favor of having easy access to new experiences.
 Rather than choosing large estates or moving into senior housing, this particular demographic is also becoming a part of the “hipsturbia” scene and choosing quality over space.
 They, too, prefer newer, modern amenities and environmentally-friendly design.

-With these unprecedented shifts, it has become increasingly important for luxury real estate agents to actively listen to buyers and sellers and to be ready to take on the role of consultant for either group.
+With these unprecedented shifts, it has become increasingly important for luxury real estate agents to actively listen to real estate buyers and sellers and to be ready to take on the role of consultant for either group.